nonconforme/angular-hotjar/README.md

 ### Import component and service

-* import HotjarComponent to your "declarations" of file app.module.ts.
+* import HotjarModule to your "imports" of file app.module.ts.
-* import HotjarService to your "providers" of file app.module.ts